Creativity in Youth Ministry

-In youth ministry, it’s easy to get stuck in a rut of doing things the way we’ve always done them.
-The world around us is changing, and so are the youth that we teach.
-Even though the heart of God’s story throughout Scripture does not change, the way we teach students to engage with their faith can change.
+Don’t get stuck in a rut.
+In youth ministry, it’s easy to get in the habit of doing things the way we’ve always done them.
+The world around us is changing, and so are the youth we teach.
+The heart of God’s story throughout Scripture does not change, but the way we teach students to engage with their faith can change.
 This takes creativity!

 1.)
 Get more rest

-When it comes to ministry, it can sometimes feel like we have the weight of the world on our shoulders.
-A fatal flaw of some youth workers is the tendency to sacrifice our own rest for the work we are doing.
+Don’t fall into the trap of busyness.
+In ministry, it can sometimes feel like we have the weight of the world on our shoulders.
+A fatal flaw of some youth workers is the tendency to sacrifice our own rest for the work we’re doing.
 In order for your brain to function at its highest capacity, it needs rest.